Croydon Minster

-Croydon Minster is the parish and civic church of the London Borough of Croydon.
+Croydon Minster is the parish and civic church of the London Borough of Croydon, located in the Old Town area of Croydon.
 There are currently more than 35 churches in the borough, with Croydon Minster being the most prominent.
 It is Grade I listed.

 Six Archbishops of Canterbury are buried in the church: Edmund Grindal (d.1583), John Whitgift (d.1604), Gilbert Sheldon (d.1677), William Wake (d.1737), John Potter (d.1747), and Thomas Herring (d.1757).

 History

 Medieval church

 The church was established in the middle Saxon period, and is believed to have been a minster church: one which served as a base for a group of clergy living a communal life, who may have taken some pastoral responsibility for the population of the surrounding district.
 A charter issued by King Coenwulf of Mercia refers to a council which had taken place close to what is called the monasterium (meaning minster) of Croydon.
-An Anglo-Saxon will made in about 960 is witnessed by Elfsies, priest of Croydon; and the church is also mentioned in Domesday Book (1086).
+An Anglo-Saxon will made in about 960 is witnessed by Elfsies, priest of Croydon; and the church is also mentioned in the Domesday Book of 1086.

 The earliest clear record of the church's dedication to St John the Baptist is found in the will of John de Croydon, fishmonger, dated 6 December 1347, which includes a bequest to "the church of S. John de Croydon".

 In its final medieval form, the church was mainly a Perpendicular-style structure of late 14th and early 15th-century date.
 It still bears the arms of archbishops Courtenay and Chichele, believed to have been its benefactors.

 Destruction and rebuilding

 The medieval building underwent some restoration in 1851 and 1857–9, under the direction of George Gilbert Scott.
-However, on the night of 5 January 1867, a fire broke out – possibly caused by overheating of the poorly positioned flues of recently installed Gurney stoves – which eventually gutted the entire building.
+On the night of 5 January 1867, a fire broke out – possibly caused by overheating of the poorly positioned flues of recently installed Gurney stoves – which eventually gutted the entire building.
 It was rebuilt to Scott's designs between 1867 and 1869, incorporating some of the medieval remains (notably the west tower and south porch), and essentially following the medieval plan, while enlarging the building by extending its footprint further east.
 During the period of rebuilding, services were held in a temporary "iron church", with seating for 700, erected in April 1868 in Scarbrook Road.

 The church's reconsecration by Archbishop Archibald Tait took place on 5 January 1870.
 The church still contains several important monuments and fittings saved from the old building.